Royal Canadian Air Cadets: Badge

 The badge of the Royal Canadian Air Cadets consists of a circlet surrounded by a wreath of maple leaves, superimposed with a flying falcon, the head to the sinister (left).
-The whole is crowned by the Royal crown — fashioned as a St Edward's Crown — to symbolise the monarchy of Canada as the Cadets' source of authority.
+The whole is crowned by the Royal crown — fashioned as a St Edward's Crown — to symbolize the monarchy of Canada as the Cadets' source of authority.
 This all rests on a scroll displaying the words "Royal Canadian Air Cadets/Cadets de l'aviation royale du Canada".

-It is worn as a brass or embroidered badge on the left side of the wedge cap and other formal headdress, and as an embroidered patch on the all-weather jacket.
+This badge is worn as an embroidered badge on the left side of the wedge cap and other formal headdress, and as an embroidered patch on the all-weather jacket.
+The badge is also embroidered on the air cadet beret.
 The original hat badge featured an eagle surmounted by a single maple leaf, with two underlying scrolls reading "Air Cadets Canada".

 Cadet Fitness Assessment and Incentive Program

 The Cadet Fitness Assessment and Incentive Program replaced the old fitness testing program in the 2010-2011 training year.
 It is based on the FITNESSGRAM testing protocol produced by the Cooper Institute.
+The standards are currently being redeveloped to better align with policies on gender inclusion.

 Fitness assessment

 Incentive program

-There are four incentive levels cadets can achieve upon doing the fitness assessment: bronze, silver, gold, and excellence.
-Scoring of the cadet depends on the age and gender of the cadet.
-Each test in the fitness assessment is scored as follows:
+As of June 28, 2023, the incentive program has been paused for at least one calendar year to allow for redevelopment.

-Using incentive level standards, each of the 5 or 6 tests is awarded an achievement level.
-The minimum achievement level reached of all 5 components is awarded; only the highest two of the three flexibility tests is used in determining the achievement levels for the Flexibility component.
+There are four incentive levels cadets can achieve based on their results in the fitness assessment: bronze, silver, gold, and excellence.
+How cadets score each event is based on their age and gender.

-There are four badges that can be awarded by a squadron for the fitness exam.
-Bronze, Silver, Gold, and Excellence.
+Once all events have been scored, after discarding their lowest score, cadets receive an overall incentive level in line with their lowest score.
+The results from the 20m shuttle run are never discarded.
+Cadets receive a badge worn on their DEU tunic that corresponds with their overall incentive level.